DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/sorting.md

 ## Disable Sorting by a Column

-The [SortingState](../reference/sorting-state.md) plugin's `columnExtensions` property allows you to prevent sorting by a specific column.
+You can prevent sorting by a specific column using the [SortingState](../reference/sorting-state.md) plugin's `columnExtensions` property.

 .embedded-demo(grid-sorting/disable-column-sorting)